NuminousCode/mongo-crud-app/README.md

 * Mongo DB Atlas integration
 * Bootstrap for responsive design

-Structured and Modular Code: The application's codebase is organized into controllers, services, and a database model, promoting clean and maintainable code.
-Controllers handle the business logic, separating concerns and making the codebase more manageable.
+Structured and Modular Code: The application's codebase is organized into routes, services, and a database model, promoting clean and maintainable code.
+Routes handle the routes, separating concerns and making the codebase more manageable.
 The database model defines the schema for the data and serves as a blueprint for MongoDB documents.

 Interactive Front-End JavaScript: The client-side of the application is powered by front-end JavaScript, enabling dynamic content and interactive user experiences.
 The seamless integration between the front-end and back-end parts of the application ensures smooth data operations and real-time page updates without needing to refresh.